join-sigma/sigma-web/_guilds/alpha.md

 ### About Us

-Beta was formed in August 2018 after multiple guilds from outside of SIGMA merged and joined The Alliance.
-This guild requires participation in all aspects of SWGOH, with an added emphasis on Territory Battles and the Heroic Sith Triumvirate Raid.
-Our guild reset is at 18:30 UTC.
-GL: stiiillωaiting Officers: Fred1138, Hawca, lunco, luxor2k, Oathkeepr, SnailAss, Spicewood Foo
+Alpha is the oldest guild in Sigm Alliance.
+The guild was formed in August 2016 under TeamSkunk and now crushes ALL of the content.
+Alpha has a strong group of Officers and is an EU guild with a guild reset of 5:30pm GMT.

 ### Requirements

-* Minimum 2.8 Million GP
-* HSTR ready roster
-* Required LS/DS TB Characters at required star level
+* We are focusing on Territory Wars, require tickets and want you to check discord daily.

 ### Raid Info

-#### hRancor Raid:
+#### The Pit

-* Launch at 8pm UTC with a 24hr join period
+* Raid Launch is at 7:00pm GMT
-* Zerg opens at 8pm UTC with no damage delay
+* We use join period of 24h and the raid opens up for ZERG.

-#### hSTR & hAAT Raid:
+#### hAAT Raid:

-* Launch at 7pm UTC with a 24hr join period
+* Raid Launch is at 7:15pm GMT
-* Zerg opens at 7pm UTC with no damage delay
-* hSTR & hAAT will never run on the same day. if, based on ticket accumulation, they are scheduled to run simultaneously hAAT will get pushed back 24 hours

-### Guild Events

-#### Territory Battles

-* Deployment remains locked until 9am UTC for every Phase
-* Phases 4-6 begin with everything locked while TB Officers review platoon squads.
-Once instructions for filling squads are posted, platoons are opened and only after the assigned squads are all filled do Combat & Special Missions become unlocked
+* We use join period of 24h and the raid opens up for ZERG.

-#### Territory Wars
+#### Hstr Raid:

-* Follow Officer instructions for setting defenses and which opponent territories to attack
+* Raid Launch is at 8:00pm GMT
+* We use join period of 24h and the raid opens up for ZERG.

 ### Guild Rules

+### Raid Infractions

+* For small errors (such as posting a small amount of damage in 0 phase) you will simply be asked to post a 0 on the next rancor raid.
+* For larger mistakes (such as posting large amounts of damage before the 20 minute mark) you will be given a strike.

+### Strike System

+This also applies to strikes given for normal rule infractions as well.
+After 30 days of having a strike, it will be removed.

+* 1st Strike  = Miss Next Rancor Raid
+* 2nd Strike = Miss Next AAT Raid
+* 3rd Strike = Boot

-#### Discord and Conduct
+### Discord and Conduct

-* Members must have access to Discord & check it daily
-* Members must have a SWGOH.gg account
+* Check Discord Daily
+* Keep content PG as we have young players among us (except in specific non pg areas)
+* Report Bugs or Errors in the server
+* Don’t Troll
-* Be Respectful and Polite Towards others.
+* Be Respectful and Polite Towards others
-* If you will be away from the game for an extended period of time, post in #leave_of_absence

-#### Discipline

-While warnings and strikes can be handed out for a number of infractions, Beta’s Discipline policy is currently under review and will be updated when finalized.

 #### Tickets

-Achieving 600 Personal Raid Tickets daily is required.
+* 600 Tickets required daily
+* If you miss you get a strike
+* Post in #leave_of_absence if you’ll be away from the game and unable to complete tickets

 #### Mercing

-If you wish to offer yourself as a Raid Merc to another guild, you are allowed to do so but must get permission from an officer.
-It is very important that you achieve your 600 tickets before leaving the guild.
-If you will be away from the guild for more than 1 day, coordinate with an officer so that they can find an account to have cover your 600 tickets.
+If you wish to offer yourself as a Raid Merc to another guild, you are allowed to do so but must not miss your tickets for the day.
+If you will be away from the guild for more than 1 day, please seek permission from an officer so that they can coordinate a Ticket Merc to cover you.

+#### Other Rules

+* Treat your officers with respect.
+Sometimes a call against you may be unjust or unfair if this is the case it is likely a mistake.
+Notify the officer politely.
+* Don’t openly attack or accuse another player in-game or on discord.
+Notify an officer and have them deal with the situation.

 [Join Beta!](https://discord.gg/V33Kfaj)